 Brennan Aube of Newark, Del., was diagnosed at birth with microtia, a congenital condition in which a baby is born with an ear deformity or without one or both external ears.
 In Brennan’s case, it was a deformity of his right ear — his “little ear,” as he likes to call it.
-After failing his hearing test at birth, Brennan’s parents brought their newborn son to the Division of Otolaryngology (also called “Ear, Nose & Throat” or “ENT”) at Nemours/Alfred I. duPont Hospital for Children to receive care from Dr. Robert O’Reilly.
+After failing his hearing test at birth, Brennan’s parents brought their newborn son to the Division of Otolaryngology (also called “Ear, Nose & Throat” or “ENT”) at Nemours/Alfred I. duPont Hospital for Children, Wilmington, Del. to receive care from Robert O’Reilly, MD.

 A Series of Operations

 Brennan needed three ear tube surgeries as well as a fourth surgery to remove auricular pits (pit-like depressions or dimples) above both of his ears.
 At the age of 5, Brennan also had reconstructive surgery to rebuild his outer right ear.
-This procedure was performed by plastic surgeon Dr. Joseph Napoli with Dr. O’Reilly also in attendance.
+This procedure was performed by plastic surgeon Joseph A. Napoli, MD with Dr. O’Reilly also in attendance.

 Ongoing Collaborative Care